 The only thing that you need to be aware of is that programs cannot effectively be transferred from one system to another, only your data, so if you want a program that you are already using, it will need to be reinstalled on the new system.

 Hopefully this will give you enough information to make a decision about next January.
-If you have any questions, give us a call on 01455 209505.
+If you have any questions, would like us to help you upgrade your existing computer or purchase a replacement, give us a call on 01455 209505.